CRE in Pneumococcal Disease Control (CRE-PDC) in the Asia-Pacific — 2021–2025 (archived)

 Funding

-The National Health and Medical Research Council (NHMRC) is funding the CRE-PDC for five years (2021-2025).
+Thank you to our generous supporter, the National Health and Medical Research Council (NHMRC) for five years (2021-2025).

 Collaborations